-Students will be inside for recess if the temperature is 21 degrees or below or if the wind chill is 21 degrees or below.
-Students may go outside for shortened recess periods when the temperature drops to this level.
+Students will be inside for recess if the temperature or wind chill is 21 degrees or below or the heat index is 103 degrees or greater.
+Students may go outside for shortened recess periods when the temperature drops or increases to these levels.
 However, indoor recess will be the norm during inclement weather.